A Letter to My Sons on International Women’s Day

 My boys, we need you in this fight.

 You’re going to grow up to be courageous, compassionate men who stand for things bigger than yourselves.
 You’re going to be a voice for the voiceless and an ally to those who need support.
-You’re going to be a force for justice and progress.
+And you’re going to be a force for justice and progress.
 You won’t back down, and you will lift others up.

 I know it because as your mother, I damn well will not accept anything less, my little feminists.
 We need you in this fight.